geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Users_and_Groups.md

 # Module 2 - Lab 2 - Exercise 1 - Manage Users and Groups

 In the following lab exercise you will take on the role of Holly Spencer, Adatum Corporation’s Enterprise Administrator.
-In this lab, you will add several users and groups that will be used throughout the remainder to the labs in this course.
-You will also install the Windows PowerShell module, which enables you to access Azure Active Directory through PowerShell.
-You will then use PowerShell to perform several group management tasks in Microsoft 365.
+In this lab, you will create a Microsoft 365 user account for Holly, as well as several Office 365 groups.
+You will then use PowerShell to perform several group management tasks in Office 365.

+**Note:** The VM environment provided by your lab hosting provider comes with ten existing Microsoft 365 user accounts, as well as a number of existing on-premises user accounts.
+Several of these user accounts will be used throughout the labs in this course.

-### Task 1 - Create Office 365 User Accounts
+### Task 1 - Create a User Account for Adatum's Enterprise Administrator

 Holly Spencer is Adatum’s Enterprise Administrator.
-Since she doesn’t have a personal Microsoft 365 user account set up for herself, Holly initially signed into Microsoft 365 as the default Microsoft 365 MOD Administrator account.
-In this task, she will create a Microsoft 365 user account for herself, and she will assign her user account the Microsoft 365 Global Administrator role, which gives her the ability to perform all administrative functions within Microsoft 365.
+Since she doesn’t have a personal Microsoft 365 user account set up for herself, you initially signed into Microsoft 365 as the default Microsoft 365 MOD Administrator account in the previous lab.
+In this lab, you will create a Microsoft 365 user account for Holly, and you will assign her user account the Microsoft 365 Global Administrator role, which gives her the ability to perform all administrative functions within Microsoft 365.
+Following this lab, you will perform all remaining labs using Holly's persona.

-‎You will then create several additional user accounts in the Microsoft 365 admin center, each of which you will later add to new security groups that you’ll also create.
-While Enterprise Admins typically do not add user accounts, this is a one-time task that you need to perform to prepare Adatum’s test environment for future lab exercises in this course.

 **Important:** As a best practice in your real-world deployments, you should always write down the first global admin account’s credentials (in this lab, the MOD Administrator) and store it away for security reasons.
 This account is a non-personalized identity that owns the highest privileges possible in a tenant.
 It is **not** MFA activated (because it is not personalized) and the password for this account is typically shared among several users.
 Therefore, this first global admin is a perfect target for attacks, so it’s always recommended to create personalized service admins and keep as few global admins as possible.
 For those global admins that you do create, they should each be mapped to a single identity, and they should each have MFA enforced.

-1. On the LON-DC1 VM, the **Microsoft 365 admin center** should still be open in Internet Explorer from the prior lab.
-In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Users** and then select **Active users**.
+1. On the LON-DC1 VM, the **Microsoft 365 admin center** should still be open in Internet Explorer from the prior lab, and you should be signed into Microsoft 365 as the MOD Administrator.

+2. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Users** and then select **Active users**.

-2. In the **Active users** list, you will see that the only user is the default **MOD Administrator** account.
-Since you’re taking on the role of Holly Spencer in this lab scenario, you will create a user account for yourself, and you will assign yourself the Microsoft 365 role of Global Administrator.
-You will also create several other user accounts that will be used throughout the remaining labs in this course.
+3. In the **Active users** list, you will see the list of existing user accounts that were created for you by your lab hosting provider.
+In this task, you are taking on the role of the MOD Administrator, and as such, you must create a user account for Holly Spencer, who is Adatum's new Enterprise Administrator.
+In doing so, you will assign Holly the Microsoft 365 role of Global Administrator, which gives Holly global access to most management features and data across Microsoft online services.

-3. In the **Active Users** window, select **Add a user**.
+4. In the **Active Users** window, select **Add a user**.

-4. In the **Set up the basics** window, enter the following information:
+5. In the **Set up the basics** window, enter the following information:

 	- First name: **Holly**